-Digital crosstalk is a measure of the impulse injected into the analog output of one DAC from the digital inputs of another DAC, but is measured when the DAC output is not updated.
-It is specified in nV-sec and measured with a full-scale code change on the data bus, that is, from all 0s to all 1s, and vice versa.
+A measure of the impulse injected into the analog output of one DAC from the digital inputs of another DAC but is measured when the DAC output is not updated.
+It is specified in nanovolt-seconds (nV-sec) and measured with a full-scale code change on the data bus; that is, from all 0s to all 1s, and vice versa.